paycoreio/docs/docs/integration/callbacks.md

 -   the 4th retry will happen 6 hours after the 3rd retry,
 -   the 5th retry will happen 12 hours after the 4th retry,
 -   and the 6th retry will happen 24 hours after the 5th retry...

+!!! note
+    You could resend a callback manually, if you wish to sync your data immediately.
+Go to  _Operation overview_  >  _Callbacks_.
+On the right side, you will have the option to select the callback and resend the same.

+## Callback Handling

+Because HTTPS/SSL verifies the identity of the server you are making API calls to, you will always know that the updated information you are receiving is correct.
+If we sent object information in the Callback itself, you would have to verify the authenticity of the information via signed request, etc.

+## Duplicate Handling

+Due to callback retries, it's possible that your application receives the same callback more than once.
+Ensure idempotency of the callback by detecting such duplicates within your application.

+To control processing idempotency use by examining the  `id`  parameter in callback request data since its value is unique to an operation and thus identifies it.

+For some applications, this is not a serious issue.
+Work that can be repeated without changing the outcome is called idempotent.
+If your app's actions are always idempotent, you don't need to worry much about concurrency.

+## Batching

+We will batch Callbacks for the same object that are very close together.
+So if a payment goes from state `created` to `invoked` to `processed` immediately, you will only receive one Callback and when you look up the status of the payment it will be `processed`.

+The advantage of doing this is that it prevents us from overwhelming your server(s) with HTTP requests and it prevents your app from having to build complicated logic around sequential state changes.
+Your app should only care about the latest state the object is in.

+## Out-of-Order Delivery

+Callbacks can also arrive at your application out-of-order.
+This can be due to issues such as network delays or callback failures.
+However, you can determine the order of the events by examining the  `updated`  attribute of the resource sent by the callback.  `updated`  is _timestamp_ value that updated for every change made to the resource.

+## IPs whitelist

+We use Amazon's EC2 for our infrastructure and currently we do not have a static IP address assigned.
+IP addresses for our instances are automatically allocated by Amazon, as we scale up or down.
+Hence, we are unable to provide any specific IP address for whitelisting.